PoisotLab/ms_network_prediction/manuscript.md

 [DarwinCore](https://www.tdwg.org))---which facilitates interoperability and integration of datasets---as well as a growing interest at the government level [@Scholes2012BuiGlo] paints a positive picture for data access and usability in the coming years.
-If we wish to predict the interactions between species we have not observed together, using our knowledge of the structure of ecological networks is one of our most useful assets.
-We are able to infer species interactions using proxies such as traits, phylogenies, and geographical data, among others [@Morales-Castilla2015InfBio].
-Drawing on further information about the what contributes to the realization of an interaction (abundance, traits matching in space and time) would further improve these predictions [@Poisot2016StrPro].

-In turn, this effort is supported by a thriving ecosystem of data sources and computational tools.
+In turn, this effort is supported by a thriving ecosystem of data sources and novel tools.
 Machine learning encompasses a broad variety of techniques applied with or without human supervision.
 These techniques can often be more flexible and perform better than classical statistical methods, and can achieve a very high level of accuracy in many predictive and classification tasks in a relatively short amount of time [e.g. @Cutler2007RanFor; @Krizhevsky2017ImaCla].
 Increasing computing power combined with recent advances in machine learning techniques and applications shows promise in ecology and environmental science (see @Christin2019AppDee for an overview).
-Moreover, ongoing developments in the field of artificial intelligence are aimed at using deep learning more efficiently in low-data regimes [e.g. @Antoniou2018DatAug] and with unbalanced datasets [@Chawla2010DatMin].
-Machine learning is emerging as the new standard in computational ecology in general [@Olden2008MacLea; @Christin2019AppDee], and in network ecology in-particular [@Bohan2017NexGlo], as long as sufficient relevant data are available.
-Many ecological and evolutionary processes underlie species interactions and the structure of their ecological networks [e.g.
+Moreover, ongoing developments in deep learning are aimed at improvement in low-data regimes and with unbalanced datasets [@Antoniou2018DatAug; @Chawla2010DatMin].
+Considering the current biases in network ecology [@Poisot2020EnvBia] and the scarcity of data of species interactions, the prediction of ecological networks will undoubtedly benefit from these improvements.
+Machine learning methods are emerging as the new standard in computational ecology in general [@Olden2008MacLea;
-@Vazquez2009UniPat; @Segar2020RolEvo].
-It can thus be difficult to choose relevant variables and model species interactions networks explicitly.
+@Christin2019AppDee], and in network ecology in-particular [@Bohan2017NexGlo], as long as sufficient relevant data are available.
+As many ecological and evolutionary processes underlie species interactions and the structure of their ecological networks [e.g. @Vazquez2009UniPat; @Segar2020RolEvo], it can be difficult to choose relevant variables and model species interactions networks explicitly.
 A promising application of machine learning in natural sciences is Scientific-Machine Learning (SciML), a framework that combines machine learning with mechanistic models [@Chuang2018AdvCon; @Rackauckas2020UniDif].
-Considering the current biases in network ecology [@Poisot2020EnvBia] and the scarcity of data of species interactions, the prediction of ecological networks will undoubtedly benefit from these improvements.
 Many studies have used machine learning models specifically with ecological interactions.
-Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt; @Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].
+Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt;
+@Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].

 # A Primer on Predicting Ecological Networks